PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 You may disable the use of any pathlist by setting the value use\_paths? false.
 This is the initial default in installed applications.
-When you call getPaths, this value is set true, so you don\'t need to do it yourself.
+When you call getPaths, this value is set true, so you don't need to do it yourself.

 Classes